October 4, 2016 by Ed Kennedy

 So, for those who’ve heard Sinatra’s song, and seek to hear it sung just as well in a different timbre; Julie London’s version does very well.
 It also affirms whether in a rocket above or on Earth below; the next giant leap in space will not be delivered just by mankind, but all of humankind.

-Here’s to all the future Rocket Men and Rocket Women set to launch in years ahead.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01
+Here’s to all the future Rocket Men and Rocket Women set to launch in years ahead.Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
+Contact Ed via firstname.lastname@example.org on LinkedIn or Twitter@EdKennedy01